awsdocs/amazon-lumberyard-user-guide/doc_source/referencing-character-animation-editor-anim-graph.md

 + **Minimize parameter count** – Keep the number of parameters in your referenced anim graphs minimal\.
 Using many parameters increases complexity\.
 + **Manage motion sets effectively** – To manage motion sets when you use referencing anim graphs, consider the following options:
   + Manage separate motion sets\.
 Each motion set contains the motions for one anim graph\.
-  + Create one large motion set for a master anim graph\.
-This motion set would hold motions for the master anim graph and for all motions used in any of the referenced anim graphs\.
+  + Create one large motion set for a leader anim graph\.
+This motion set would hold motions for the leader anim graph and for all motions used in any of the referenced anim graphs\.
 **Note**
 Both options allow the referenced anim graph to be tested by itself\.